hpalin2/SeniorDesignProject/notebooks/Jeremy/README.md

 3. Flash the "esp_mqtt_test.c" sketch to the esp32
 4. You should see an output of suction/dev1/telemetry {"room_id":"OR-DEV","flow_lpm":0.45,"motion":true} appear in the sub terminal

+**2025-10/23 - Breadboard Demo 2**

+Today I worked on getting our breadboard demo wired up and working.
+The ESP32 now is able to stream motion status to an external server and display the output in the terminal

+The code breadboard_demo2.c contains the esp32 code for this demo.
+On the server side, follow the steps for hosting the MQTT broker and subscriber